The Role of Predictive Analytics in Mortgage Risk Assessment

 Default Prediction and Early Warning Models

 The core application of predictive analytics in mortgage risk is default prediction.
-The MBA reported that mortgage delinquency rates reached 3.99% of all outstanding loans in Q3 2025, with the FHA delinquency rate climbing to 10.78%.
-FHA seriously delinquent loans increased nearly 50 basis points year-over-year.
+The MBA's most recent National Delinquency Survey reported the residential mortgage delinquency rate at 3.99% of all outstanding loans, with the FHA delinquency rate at 10.78% and FHA seriously delinquent loans up nearly 50 basis points year over year.
 For servicers, catching early signs of distress can mean the difference between a workout and a foreclosure.

 Predictive models identify borrowers at elevated risk by analyzing: